cyclic-software/docs/docs/how-to/custom-domains/godaddy.md

 Link the apex domain `example.com` to a Cyclic app.

 :::caution Apex Domains cannot be linked via CNAME
-   The most common approach is to link the `www` subdomain and use forwarding in GoDaddy to set up redirect from `example.com` to `www.example.com`
+   The most common approach is to link the `www` subdomain and use forwarding in GoDaddy to set up a redirect from `example.com` to `www.example.com`
 :::

 ### Cyclic
 **Follow the above _subdomain_ procedure to link `www.example.com` to your Cyclic app. **

-After you have set up the records and SSL certificate was issued:
+After you have set up the records and the SSL certificate was issued:
-- Verify that you can access your app via `https://wwww.example.com`.
+- Verify that you can access your app via `https://www.example.com`.

 ### GoDaddy
 1. Navigate to _DNS Management_ for the domain, scroll down to the _Forwarding_ section